-The class teacher remains responsible for working with the child on a day-to-day basis.
-They will retain responsibility even where the interventions may involve group or one-to-one teaching away from the main class /subject teacher.
-They will work closely with teaching assistants and /or relevant specialist staff to plan and assess the impact of support and interventions and links with classroom teaching.
+The Class Teacher remains responsible for working with the child on a day-to-day basis.
+They will retain responsibility even where the interventions may involve group or one-to-one teaching away from the main Class Teacher.
+They will work closely with Teaching Assistants and /or relevant specialist staff to plan and assess the impact of support and interventions and links with classroom teaching.
 Support with further assessment of the pupil's strengths and weaknesses, problem solving and advising of the implementation of effective support will be provided by the SENCO.